-You can apply for this online certificate anytime from September until May, starting September 2017.
+You can apply for this online certificate anytime from September until May

 This certificate covers garden planning, construction and planting and builds on the current RHS Level 2 certificate.
 The course delivers a broad-based understanding of garden design, construction and planting is the second of two theory certificates that go together with a practical certificate to make the RHS Level 3 Diploma in the Principles and Practices of Horticulture.
-The first theory certificate is RHS Level 3 Part 1 which covers botany, plant health and propagation and RBGE plan to offer this course starting in Spring 2018.
+The first theory certificate is RHS Level 3 Part 1 which covers botany, plant health and propagation and RBGE will offer this course in September 2018.

 The RHS Level 3 Part 1 and Part 2 certificates are stand-alone qualifications so you don’t need to have completed Part 1 before you do Part 2.